yorbenlodema/EEG-Pype/README.md

    - Quantifies complexity through ordinal patterns in the signal.
    - Options:
      - Time step (tau): Determines temporal scale of patterns (should be adjusted based on sampling rate).
-     - Integer conversion: Can improve detection of equal values.
      - Inversion: 1-JPE provides a measure of similarity rather than complexity.
    - PE calculated per channel, JPE for channel pairs.